google/fonts/ofl/ramsina/upstream_info.md

 ## Notes
 Designed by SIL International.
 A serif typeface with Syriac as the primary script (Syrc), one of the newer additions to Google Fonts (date_added: 2026-01-21).
 Supports Latin and Syriac subsets.
 Distributed via a release archive zip.
 The copyright notice indicates its origin includes glyphs from Sparksoft Systems' "Marcus" and "Nohadra" fonts, as well as Latin glyphs from Crimson Pro.

+## Update (2026-04-24) — Override config.yaml

+**Model**: Claude Opus 4.7 (1M context)

+Added an override `config.yaml` in `ofl/ramsina/` referencing the upstream gftools-builder-compatible source at the pinned commit `263c8d5` (`source/Ramsina.designspace`).
+The upstream repo has no `config.yaml` of its own at this rev; `google-fonts-sources` auto-detects the override and records it in crater's `targets.json` as an external config on the next regeneration.